How to Add Custom Properties to WinForms Excel Document?

 C#

-using (ExcelEngine excelEngine = new ExcelEngine()) { //Instantiate the excel application object IApplication application = excelEngine.Excel; //The workbook is opened IWorkbook workbook; //Creating a workbook 4 worksheets workbook = application.Workbooks.Create(4); #region CustomProperites //Add custom properties to workbook workbook.CustomDocumentProperties["Department"].Text = "XlsIO"; workbook.CustomDocumentProperties["Module"].Text = "Shapes"; workbook.CustomDocumentProperties["Status"].Text = "Completed"; workbook.CustomDocumentProperties["Worksheets_Count"].Value = workbook.Worksheets.Count; #endregion //Save the workbook with added custom properties and close Stream stream = File.Create("Output.xlsx"); workbook.SaveAs(stream); }
+using (ExcelEngine excelEngine = new ExcelEngine()) { // Instantiate the Excel application object IApplication application = excelEngine.Excel; // The workbook is opened IWorkbook workbook; // Creating a workbook with 4 worksheets workbook = application.Workbooks.Create(4); #region CustomProperties // Add custom properties to the workbook workbook.CustomDocumentProperties["Department"].Text = "XlsIO"; workbook.CustomDocumentProperties["Module"].Text = "Shapes"; workbook.CustomDocumentProperties["Status"].Text = "Completed"; workbook.CustomDocumentProperties["Worksheets_Count"].Value = workbook.Worksheets.Count; #endregion // Save the workbook with added custom properties and close Stream stream = File.Create("Output.xlsx"); workbook.SaveAs(stream); }

 VB.NET

-A complete working example to add custom properties into Excel document can be downloaded from Add-Custom-properties-in-Excel-document.zip.
+A complete working example to add custom properties to an Excel document can be downloaded from Add-Custom-properties-in-Excel-document.zip.

 By executing the program, you will get the output as follows.